-Car crash victims more likely to survive if taken directly to a trauma centreJune 8th, 2012 in Surgery /
+Car crash victims more likely to survive if taken directly to a trauma centreJune 8, 2012 in Medicine & Health / Surgery

 People who are seriously injured in a car accident are more than 30 per cent more likely to survive at least 48 hours if they are taken directly to a trauma centre than those who are taken first to a non-trauma centre, new research has found.